jdonkervliet/jdonkervliet.github.io/about.md

 I am both a PhD student and teacher at the Vrije Universiteit Amsterdam.

 I recently joined the [Knowledge Representation and Reasoning group](https://krr.cs.vu.nl/) as a PhD student.
-I have previously been part of the [@Large Research group](https://atlarge-research.com/), and am still involved with its [Opencraft](https://atlarge-research.com/opencraft/) project.
+I have previously been part of the [@Large group](https://atlarge-research.com/), and am still involved with its [Opencraft](https://atlarge-research.com/opencraft/) project.

-I teach the X_40087 Computer Networks course at the Vrije Universiteit.
+I supervise multiple students and student groups for courses and research projects.
+I also teach the Computer Networks course, and hope to teach additional courses in the coming years.

 I use my [twitter feed](http://www.twitter.com/jdonkervliet) to document my life as a PhD student and teacher.